deltarobotone/one_easy_protocol/README.md

 ## Prepare the robot

-First you have to set the robot in remote contol mode with the switch on the circuit board (right side of display)
+First you have to set the robot in remote control mode with the switch on the circuit board (right side of display)

 [<img src="https://github.com/deltarobotone/image_database/blob/master/drawings/drawings%20(19).PNG" width="120">](https://raw.githubusercontent.com/deltarobotone/image_database/master/drawings/drawings%20(19).PNG)